 While the Municipal Government Act does not specifically address Private Public Partnerships (contracts between a municipality and a private company), any actions a municipality takes in regards to a P3 must be in accordance with any relevant legislation.
 A P3 is a non-traditional way for government to create capital assets (such as roads, schools, and other types of government facilities).
 A P3 has only one contractor that designs, builds, finances, maintains, and in some cases operates, a public asset.
 For a P3 project, the private contractor provides some or all of the financing for the project, and designs and builds the project (often providing operations and maintenance for the project).
 The private contractor then receives payments over an extended period of time, subject to deductions for failing to meet contractually defined performance standards.
 The interplay between design, construction, operations, and maintenance and performance creates an “extended warranty” over the term of the contract.

-While there is no provincial department that oversees municipal P3s, an example of how the provincial government manages its own P3s can be viewed on Alberta Infrastructure’s web page on public private partnerships and the P3 Framework & Guideline document.
+While there is no provincial department that oversees municipal P3s, an example of how the provincial government manages its own P3s can be viewed on the public-private partnerships web page and the P3 Framework and Guideline document.

 To connect with the Municipal Capacity Building Branch: